sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans.md

 1. To customize visual appearance of plans, open the **Plans** menu and select the plan you want to customize.
 You can customize the following settings:
 - **Catalog display name**: The name of the catalog that will be displayed in the API Product page.
 - **Scope**: Scope for the [OAuth2.0 settings]({{< ref "/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md" >}}).
 Please refer to the [OAuth2.0 documentation]({{< ref "/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration" >}}) for further guidance.
 - **Catalogs**: The catalogs in which this plan is available.
-Catalogs and organisation are [covered]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs" >}}) later within this getting started guide.
+Catalogs and organization are [covered]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs" >}}) later within this getting started guide.
 - **Auto-approve settings for access requests**: Determines if access requests for this plan should be approved automatically.
 - **Access request frequency**: Defines how often developers can request access to a specific plan.
 This way the admins can prevent developers from creating too many keys and abusing their automatically approved plans.